Omega Mu Stories

 Stories, as we all know, are the life of Omega Mu, and they keep alive our Omega Mu spirit each time we see each other, and there is nothing wrong with feeling nostalgic and then saying to yourself: “Did I really say and do these interesting things while living in the house; did all those events occur in the RAM, and did I really look like that during my years in The Castle?”
 And the beautiful thing is that these events did occur, and you did look like that.
-The Castle has graced the ground of 79 College Avenue for generations of Omega Mu brothers, and our binding stories were framed within the distinctive walls of The Castle.
-The stories are delightful, poignant and filled with warm memories.
-Your stories provide a clear, significant lens in appreciating our long history; second, they provide a broad generational spectrum of our brotherhood and our shared home.
-That is the power of authentic storytelling, not shallow prattle.
-Anyway, to be clear, please send me more of your stories.
-Each story helps each of us to appreciate and love, in new yet familiar ways, our Omega Mu brotherhood and The Castle.
-Thank you.
+The Castle has graced the ground of 79 College Avenue for generations of Omega Mu brothers, and our binding stories were framed within the distinctive walls of our brotherhood in the Castle.

 Omega Mu, 1959